chef-boneyard/private-chef-administration/source/installation/org_creation.rst

 Initial Organization Creation
 =============================

-In order to being managing infrastructure with Private Chef, you will need to create an Organization.
+In order to begin managing your infrastructure with Private Chef, you will need to create an Organization.
 Organizations are completely multi-tenant Chef infrastructures that share nothing with other organizations on your Private Chef server.